 Getting your Florida Real Estate License is the first step to becoming a real estate agent in Florida.
 Nowadays, this process can be done almost entirely online.
-You’ll still need to take your license exam in person, but the rest of the process can be completed entirely online!
+You will still need to take your Florida real estate license exam in person, but the rest of the process can be completed entirely online!

 Becoming a real estate agent in Florida is as simple as getting your license, finding a broker sponsor, and getting to work selling real estate!
 As long as you fulfill the below requirements, you are already on your way to your goal.

 Florida Real Estate License Requirements

 The requirements to become a real estate agent in Florida are:

 - Be a citizen of the United States or a lawfully admitted alien